Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/build-build-with-axiasolar.md

 In the future, there will be many different PDKs available in different programming languages, just like there are multiple [implementations](learn-implementations.md) of the AXIASolar Host.

 > **Call to Action:** Do you want to build a Parachain Development Kit from scratch?
-The Web3 Foundation is giving grants to teams who are doing this, learn more and apply on the [W3F grants page](https://grants.web3.foundation).
+The AXIACoin Foundation is giving grants to teams who are doing this, learn more and apply on the [W3F grants page](https://grants.axiacoin.org).

 ### Get started with Substrate